 - Do not forget to run some test cases. - Matlab has built-in numerical integration methods.
 For example quad is one of them.
-You might check validity of your implementations with answers produced by this Matlab built-in function. - Of course it is always better when you do it vs the analytically calculated integral.
+You might check validity of your implementations with answers produced by this Matlab built-in function. quad requires your function to be able to work a vector argument, otherwise it will fail requires your function to be able to work with arrays, otherwise it will fail - Of course it is always better when you do it vs the analytically calculated integral.